ArduPilot/pymavlink/generator/javascript/local_modules/jspack/README.md

   is stored, the source JavaScript number must be rounded.
 This module applies correct rounding during this process.
 Numbers with magnitude greater than or equal to 2^128-2^103 round to either positive or negative Infinity.
-The rounding algorithm assumes that JavsScript is using exactly 64 bits of floating point precision; 128-bit floating point will result in subtle errors.
+The rounding algorithm assumes that JavaScript is using exactly 64 bits of floating point precision; 128-bit floating point will result in subtle errors.

   **(5)** This module assumes that JavaScript is using 64 bits of floating point